Skip to main content

 4–8 weeks

 Subcutaneous Injection: Most common route for musculoskeletal injuries.
-Inject near the site of injury when possible.
+Often injected near the site of injury when feasible.

-Oral: Preferred for gut-related conditions.
-BPC-157 is uniquely stable in gastric acid (>24 hours).
+Oral: Often preferred for gut-related conditions.
+BPC-157 is unusually stable in gastric acid, remaining active for more than 24 hours.

 Dosing should always be determined by a licensed provider based on your specific condition, body weight, and treatment goals.

 Typical protocols involve 4–8 weeks on followed by 2–4 weeks off.
-Many patients report noticeable improvements within the first 1–2 weeks.
+Many patients report noticeable improvements within the first 1–2 weeks, though these are individual reports rather than trial outcomes.

-BPC-157 is commonly combined with Thymosin Beta-4 (TB-500) for enhanced healing effects.
+BPC-157 is commonly combined with Thymosin Beta-4 (TB-500) for healing protocols, though this combination has not been formally studied in humans.

 Side Effects & Safety